MorrisPenasso/templateStore/README.md

 # templateStore
 This is a simple Template Store in AngularJS.

-In this project, i use "angular-feed" project, the seed for AngularJS apps and bower package manager for install bootstrap and jquery.
+In this web application, i use "angular-feed" project, the seed for AngularJS apps and i used bower package manager for install bootstrap and jquery.

+**I LOADED ONLY FILES THAT I BUILT WITHOUT ALL DIRECTORYS THAT ANGULAR-SEED AND BOWER CREATE.**

 Angular-seed project allow to obtain a default angular project with the follow most important file precompiled: